-Situation is a huge problem, people cannot contextualize.
+The situation is a huge problem, people cannot contextualize.

-How to pass a job interview:
+How to pass a job interview

-- you must have a vision (a new way to approach a problem someone cares about);
+- You must have a vision (a new way to approach a problem someone cares about);

-- you must show you have done something (by explaining the steps in the resolution of a problem and conclude by enumerating your contribution)
+- You must show you have done something (by explaining the steps in the resolution of a problem and conclude by enumerating your contribution)

-- in 5 minutes, otherwise you are out.
+- In 5 minutes, otherwise you are out.

 Getting famous: once you got the job, you need to get recognized for what you do.
-Your idea are like your children, and you want them to matter.
+Your idea is like your children, and you want them to matter.
 To do that, you have to present them in a way that matters.